 When prompted, connect the USB disk.
 The license files present will be installed.

-newly installed Kernun booted.
+newly installed Kernun UTM booted.
 You can then perform its initial

 configuration, as described in the following section.